interwap/enrolment-fp07/README.md

-# devtools-fp07
+# enrolment-fp07
-A nifty android utility library for working with near field communication (nfc), fingerprint reader and more on the fp07 device.
-Official release library for fgtit-fp07 device.
+A nifty (Android) library for reading and capturing fingerprint on the fgtit-fp07 mobile device Official release library for fgtit-fp07 device.

 Usage:

 Step 1.
-Add the JitPack repository to your build file or Add it in your root build.gradle at the end of repositories:
+Add the JitPack repository to your build fileor Add it in your root build.gradle at the end of repositories:

 ```gradle